 We have intangible assets, including goodwill, on our balance sheet due to our acquisitions of businesses.
 The initial identification and valuation of these intangible assets and the determination of the estimated useful lives at the time of acquisition involve use of management judgments and estimates.
 These estimates are based on, among other factors, projections of cash flows that arise from identifiable intangible assets of acquired businesses and discount rates based on an analysis of our weighted average cost of capital, adjusted for specific risks associated with the assets.
-Disruptions in global financial markets and deterioration of economic conditions (including as a result of the COVID-19 pandemic and the impact of measures intended to reduce the spread of COVID-19) could, among other things, impact the dates of acquisition and which could result in impairment of such assets.
+Disruptions in global financial markets and deterioration of economic conditions (including as a result of the COVID-19 pandemic and the impact of measures intended to reduce the spread of COVID-19) could, among other things, impact the discount rate.
+Other assumptions used in the valuations and actual cash flows arising from a particular intangible asset could vary from projected cash flows, which could imply different carrying values from those established at the dates of acquisition and which could result in impairment of such assets.

 If the future growth and operating results of our business are not as strong as anticipated, overall macroeconomic or industry conditions deteriorate and/or our market capitalization declines, this could impact the assumptions used in establishing the carrying value of goodwill or other intangible assets, as well as long-lived tangible assets, such as property, plant and equipment and operating lease right-of-use assets.
-Should the COVID-19 pandemic have a prolonged impact on our industry, triggering events may arise resulting in long-lived tangible asset, or goodwill impairments.
-To the extent long-lived tangible assets, intangible assets, or goodwill are impaired, their carrying value will be written down to their implied fair values and a charge will be made to our net income.
+Should the COVID-19 pandemic have a prolonged impact on our industry, triggering events may arise resulting in long-lived tangible asset, intangible asset, or goodwill impairments.
+To the extent long-lived tangible assets, intangible assets, intangible assets, intangible assets, intangible assets, or goodwill are impaired, their carrying value will be written down to their implied fair values and a charge will be made to our net income.
 Such an impairment charge could materially and adversely affect our operating results.
 As of December 25, 2021, the carrying amount of goodwill and other intangibles on our consolidated balance sheet was \$3.8 billion, property, plant and equipment was \$1.3 billion, and operating lease right-of-use assets was \$293 million.